 To prevent this, it's recommended to remove the patch the next day and replace it with a new one.

-On the other hand, irritation or itching can result from other factors, such as a lack of tolerance to the plastic adhesive.
+However, irritation or itching can result from other factors, such as a lack of tolerance to the plastic adhesive.
+The thing is that because it is a plastic adhesive, many people may not be as tolerant and develop irritation.

 Therefore, it's suggested to conduct an allergy test by applying a small piece of the patch on the client's skin and waiting for 20-30 minutes to observe any reactions.